YashKhairnar/ThinkFlow/README.md

 The system employs a sophisticated two-stage architecture to translate raw EEG signals into natural language:

-1.  **EEG Encoder (VQ-VAE)**:
+### 1. EEG Encoder (VQ-VAE)

-    *   **Convolutional Layers**: A series of 1D convolutional layers extract local temporal features from the raw EEG data (105 channels).
+*   **Convolutional Layers**: A series of 1D convolutional layers extract local temporal features from the raw EEG data (105 channels → 64 → 128 → 256 → 512 channels).
-    *   **Multi-Head Attention**: A custom Transformer-based attention mechanism captures long-range dependencies across the time series.
+*   **Multi-Head Attention**: A custom Transformer-based attention mechanism (8 heads) captures long-range dependencies across the time series.
 This allows the model to focus on relevant parts of the EEG signal regardless of their temporal distance.
-    *   **Vector Quantization (VQ)**: The continuous feature vectors are mapped to a discrete codebook (codex), effectively tokenizing the brain activity into a sequence of discrete units.
+*   **Vector Quantization (VQ) with Codebook**:
+    - The continuous feature vectors are mapped to a **discrete codebook (codex)** of 2048 learned embeddings (512-dimensional each).
+    - During training, the model learns both the encoder and this codebook simultaneously using two loss terms:
+        - **Codebook Loss**: Ensures the codebook embeddings move closer to the encoder outputs.
+        - **Commitment Loss**: Encourages the encoder to commit to codebook entries.
+    - This effectively tokenizes brain activity into a sequence of 57 discrete units, creating a "brain vocabulary."

-2.  **Text Generation (BART)**:
+### 2. Text Generation (BART)

 *   **Pre-trained Transformer**: We utilize **BART (Bidirectional and Auto-Regressive Transformers)**, a powerful sequence-to-sequence model pre-trained by Facebook.
+*   **Projection Layer**: A linear layer projects the 512-dimensional EEG tokens to BART's 1024-dimensional embedding space.
-    *   **Cross-Modal Translation**: The discrete EEG tokens from the encoder are projected into the BART embedding space.
-The BART decoder then attends to these "brain tokens" to generate coherent English sentences, leveraging its extensive knowledge of language structure.
+*   **Cross-Modal Translation**: The BART decoder attends to these "brain tokens" to generate coherent English sentences, leveraging its extensive knowledge of language structure.

+### Training Process

+The model is trained end-to-end with:
+- **VQ Loss**: Codebook + commitment losses for learning discrete representations
+- **Reconstruction Loss**: Ensures the generated text matches the ground truth
+- The codebook learns to capture meaningful patterns in brain activity that correspond to linguistic concepts

+**Model Specifications:**
-- **Input**: EEG signals (105 channels, 5500 timesteps).
+- **Input**: EEG signals (105 channels, 5500 timesteps)
+- **Encoder Output**: 57 discrete tokens (from 2048-entry codebook)
-- **Output**: Decoded natural language text.
+- **Final Output**: Decoded natural language text

+## References

+If you use this work or find it helpful, please cite the original DeWave paper:

+> Duan, Y., Zhou, J., Wang, Z., Wang, Y.-K., & Lin, C.-T. (2024).
+DeWave: Discrete EEG Waves Encoding for Brain Dynamics to Text Translation. arXiv preprint arXiv:2309.14030. [https://arxiv.org/abs/2309.14030](https://arxiv.org/abs/2309.14030)